kenoict/kenoict/README.md

+ ## software engineer

-- 👋 Hi, I’m mafabi kennedy
+👋 Hi, I’m mafabi kennedy
 - 👀 I’m interested in .in tech..
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on .projects like websites and mobile apps..